Ever crack your own neck?

-Say you’ve been working at your computer for quite a while, so you roll your head around until you hear a soft pop in your neck.
+Say you’ve been working at your computer for quite a while, so you roll your head around until you’re cracking your neck.
 Your neck feels a bit better, so you get back to work.

-A few hours later, you do the same.
-Ah, your neck feels better.
+A few hours later, you’re cracking your neck again.
+Ah, you feel better.

 Well, not really, says Dr. Robert Pinto, a chiropractor with Pinto Chiropractic & Rehabilitation in Williamsburg, Va.
 Cracking one’s neck, if done too often and without knowing the proper way to move the joint around, can cause serious problems, including stroke.